My first ever surfskate was the Penny surfskate and I thought it felt exactly like surfing.

 Honestly, from a business standpoint, I totally get it.
 You want to make sure you provide a quality product that solves your customer’s problems.
 And when you allow them to create their own customs, there’s a lot room for error, which could reflect poorly on their brand image.

 YOW vs Smoothstar?

-I’m going to dedicate a whole article going over the major differences between YOW and Smoothstar, but for now, here’s a brief summary.
+I have a full article going over the major differences between YOW vs Smoothstar, but here’s a brief summary.

 The major difference I’ve noticed is that YOW feels more “divey”.
 On the YOW, turning is more jolted, whereas Smoothstar is more gradual.
 I’m glad I have a Smoothstar and YOW because they serve two purposes in my quiver.

 Hopefully, you found some useful info in this Smoothstar review!

 Drop a comment below – happy to help.